 When applying for a green card, USCIS schedules a (Fingerprinting) Biometric Interview Appointment and an interview appointment.
 Failure to attend both appointments may end in cancellation of interviews and rescheduling must be done if needed.
 Sometimes this will lead to a green card denial.

 Regardless of whether you are filing for a green card based on employment or family, your sponsor must file a Form I-140 or a Form I-130, accordingly.
 If this petition is denied, the green card application will be dismissed.

-An example of a denial would be if a stepmother provided a visa petition but USCIS decided that there is not enough evidence to support the stepparent relationship, the application process will be terminated and disregarded.
+An example of denial would be if a stepmother provided a visa petition but USCIS decided that there is not enough evidence to support the stepparent relationship, the application process will be terminated and disregarded.

 Quitting your Job After Petitioning for a Form I-140

 Changing employment while having an authorized Form I-140 visa petition will not help your situation.
 For your green card process to move forward after having changed your job, you must meet the AC21 Portability Requirements.
-If the eligibility requirements within Section 106(c) of AC21 are not met, applicant will not qualify for employment green card.
+If the eligibility requirements within Section 106(c) of AC21 are not met, the applicant will not qualify for employment green card.

 A Mistaken Denial

 Almost every administration like USCIS and U.S. Consulates have their shortcomings.
 There are times when USCIS officials may accidentally send requests for evidence you have already submitted that may not be applicable to your green card process.

 Sometimes filing checks and supporting documents have been misplaced, names have been misspelled, date of births have been listed incorrectly and certain notices have been sent to applicant, petitioner or attorney.

 This is why it is important to have a green card attorney to represent you.
 Immigration attorneys are able to identify and rectify your situation and update you promptly.